mackadamian/mailbeez-documentation/pages/03.documentation/01.basics/03.installation/18.basic-installation-zen-cart-1-3-x/default.en.md

 ```

-In the MailBeez fileset, navigate to **extras\_zencart > zencart\_1.3.x > admin** and copy its content into your stores admin directory.
+In the mailbeez_installer-v3.xx fileset, navigate to **extras\_zencart > zencart\_1.3.x > admin**, then copy/merge its contents into your zen-cart admin-directory.

-Log in to your store admin and navigate to Tools > MailBeez.
-Click the “Install” button:
+Log in to your zen-cart administration panel.
+From the navigation bar, select Tools > MailBeez.
+Then click the “Install” button:

 ## Adoption of Zen-Cart